Donald S. Russell: Early career

 Russell was in private practice of law in Union, South Carolina, from 1929 to 1930.
 He was in private practice of law with the law firm of Nichols, Wyche and Byrnes in Spartanburg, South Carolina, from 1930 to 1942.
 He was in private practice of law in Spartanburg from 1947 to 1951 and from 1957 to 1963.
 Additionally, Russell served as president of the University of South Carolina from 1951 to 1957.

-Ruseell served on the Price Adjustment Board of the War Department and as assistant director of economic stabilization in 1942, and in 1943 became an assistant to the director of war mobilization.
+Russell served on the Price Adjustment Board of the War Department and as assistant director of economic stabilization in 1942, and in 1943 became an assistant to the director of war mobilization.
 Russell was in the United States Army as a major in 1944 and became deputy director of the Office of War Mobilization Reconversion in 1945.

 Service as Assistant Secretary of State

 In 1947, Russell began service as Assistant Secretary of State for Administration.
 He was a protégé of former Secretary of State James F. Byrnes.
 During that time, he became involved in the case of "Mr. Blank" and nine other State Department officials, dismissed for unspecified charges related to loyalty.
 The case became a sensation when journalist Bert Andrews obtained a secret transcript of Mr. Blank's case and published a series of articles in the New York Herald-Tribune starting on November 2, 1947.